 The Project Designer/Architect will oversee and execute urban design and planning projects including project publication-ready drawings, models, and reports working in such programs as InDesign, Lumion, Photoshop, Illustrator, 3D Studio Max, and AutoCAD.
-As a teaching office, the candidate will also conduct advanced studio instruction for planning and design projects.
+Must be able to combine design with research.
+The position may involve conducting interdisciplinary planning work with experts in allied fields.

-Applications will be reviewed beginning July 3, 2017.
+Closing Date: Applications will be reviewed beginning October 6, 2017.

 The University of Arkansas is an equal opportunity, affirmative action institution.
 The university welcomes applications without regard to age, race/color, gender (including pregnancy), national origin, disability, religion, marital or parental status, protected veteran status, military service, genetic information, sexual orientation or gender identity.
 The university is especially interested in applications from qualified candidates who would contribute to the diversity of all program areas.
 The University of Arkansas also has a commitment to be responsive to the needs of dual career couples.
 For additional information, visit the Human Resources website: http://hr.uark.edu.
 All applicant information is subject to public disclosure under the Arkansas Freedom of Information Act and persons must have proof of legal authority to work in the United States on the first day of employment.

 Additional Salary Information: UACDC salaries are competitive and commensurate with education and experience.